Pittsburgh Symphony Orchestra: Heinz Hall history

-With the advent of television, declining attendance and the rising costs of maintaining such landmarks, the Penn Theater, in line with the nation's other great movie palaces, was forced to shut its doors in 1964.
-The Orchestra was searching for a new home, having outgrown Carnegie Music Hall and the Syria Mosque, and the economic advantages to recycling the well-constructed theater were clearly apparent.
-To explore the feasibility of using the building, Henry J. Heinz II and Charles Denby, president of the Pittsburgh Symphony Society, toured the old movie palace.
-Together they had the vision to look past the rundown interior and see that with proper restoration the Hall could be a brilliant cultural center.
-Along with Adolph W. Schmidt, President of the A. W. Mellon Educational and Charitable Trust, and Theodore L. Hazlett, Jr., representing the Allegheny Conference and the Urban Redevelopment Authority of Pittsburgh, these men worked with the architectural firm of Stotz, Hess, MacLachlan & Fosner to begin the construction."
 A $10-million reconstruction of the theater took place between 1967 and 1971.
 Although much of the structure and décor remained the same, a new five-story wing was added to the back of the building.
 This wing expanded the stage and rehearsal space along with the music library and dressing rooms.

 Several concerts took place before the remodel and reopening of the Hall in 1971, including a performance of works by Berlioz, Beethoven and Brahms by the Leonard Rose, Isaac Stern and Eugene Istomin Trio for the 1969 pension fund concert.
 Questionnaires filled out by symphony followers were collected after the concert and reflected an overwhelming support of the new venue.

 Heinz Hall was dedicated in September 1971.
 The inaugural concerts took place on September 10 and 11 with William Steinberg conducting Beethoven's "Consecration of the House" overture and Mahler's Symphony No. 2 ("Resurrection") with a combined chorus of Pennsylvania State University choirs.
 The New York Times published an outstanding review of the performances, citing the improvement of the acoustics over previous Symphony venues saying, "Pittsburghers at last have the opportunity to hear (the orchestra) as it ought to sound."

 The Garden Plaza and a four-story addition to the Hall were completed in 1982 by the firm of MacLachlan, Cornelius & Filoni.
 The plaza included a waterfall and sculpture by London-based artist Angela Connor.
 The addition to the Hall included two bar/lounge spaces as well as a dining and meeting room.
 In addition, some public areas were refurbished into reception facilities in 1988.